iobroker-community-adapters/ioBroker.wifilight/README.md

 Supports LW12, LD382 and LD382A.
 Support for Mi-Light/LimitlessLED RGBW added.

+### Initial Creation
+This adapter was initialy created by @soef at https://github.com/soef/ioBroker.wifilight but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.

 ###### How to use the command state:
 + Possible identifiers are: ``red, r, green, g, blue, b, bri, sat, transition, on, off``
 + The string can be a JSON with or without parentheses.